 In February 2016 the Government's Land Sale Programme was announced and included three hotel sites, providing about 2,100 rooms in total, at the former Kai Tak airfield, Area 4C sites 3 (1.1 hectares), 4 (1.07ha) and 5 (0.948ha) near the new Kai Tak Cruise Terminal and a hotel/commercial development site Area 1F site 2 (1.77 hectares) near Kai Tak Station, being developed on the new Sha Tin - Central MTR line.

 Hilton Hotels Group's first development in Hong Kong for 20 years, Hilton Garden Inn Mongkok on Soy Street opened in December 2016.

 Summit View Kowloon (the former Anne Black Guest House hotel which closed for renovation in 2014) will operate under the YWCA's hotels arm, Y Hospitality, and is expected to open in the second half of 2016.

-Mini Hotel, established in 2012, with locations in Central and Causeway Bay will be opening two new locations during 2016 and in April 2016 plans for a six-storey extension to Gloucester Luk Kwok hotel were approved.
+Mini Hotel, established in 2012, with locations in Central and Causeway Bay is planning two new locations during 2016 and in April 2016 plans for a six-storey extension to Gloucester Luk Kwok hotel were approved.

 A 30-room, 8-storey boutique hotel is planned by Rostar Company Ltd, a subsidiary of Eton Properties, on the site of the former Apple Mall on Stanley Market Road in Stanley but is expected to receive objections from local residents concerned about the impact on the character of the area by a large structure being built in a low-density town.